chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

           yarn release
 ```

-<div class="aside"><p>GitHub recently updated its security by introducing two factor authentication, with this change you probably received a notification to enable it.
-If you did so, you already have a unique token called <code>GITHUB_TOKEN</code> associated to your account, this token can be used in any GitHub Action to authenticate on your behalf, hence why we only covered how to secure the token obtained from npm earlier in this chapter.
-You can read more about secrets <a href="https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token"> here</a>.</p></div>

 Save and commit your changes to the remote repository.

+Success!
 Now every time you merge a PR to master, it will automatically publish a new version, incrementing the version number as appropriate due to the labels you’ve added.

 <div class="aside">We didn’t cover all of Auto’s many features and integrations that might be useful for growing design systems.
 Read the docs <a href="https://github.com/intuit/auto">here</a>.</div>